nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 | sn                 | Device.serial_number | Device.serial          |
 | devType*           | Device.role          | Device.role            |

->Note: `devType` is a custom field in IP Fabric that can be used to set the Device role.
+> Note: `devType` is an IP Fabric field that can be used to set the Device role.
 This can be disabled by setting `ipfabric_sync_ipf_dev_type_to_role` to `False` in the configuration.
-If this is disabled, the default role will be used for adding new devices and this field will be ignored during updates.
+If this is disabled, the default role will be used for adding new devices and roles will be ignored during diffsync update preventing a custom Nautobot role from being overridden.

 ### IPFabric Interface